oddmund/RGB-LED-Music-Sound-Visualizer-Arduino-Lib/code math.md

 `float damp = sin((i - start) * PI / float(finish - start));`

 `i` is the iterating variable of the for loop, so it will retrieve the changing values from the sine function.
-Since we don't want any negative dimness, we simply use one amp of the sine wave.
+Since we don't want any negative dimness, we simply use one crest of the sine wave (half its period).
 This is a simple way of executing this since the sine function will give regular values between 0 and 1.
 You could also achieve this effect with a piece-wise function or absolute-value function, such as the following:

 <center>![pyramid](http://i.imgur.com/aGvCGwB.png)</center>